Mexican mask-folk art: Masks depicting Europeans

 Masks depicting European faces relate to Mexico's colonial history mostly and can represent the Spanish, the French, a king, a Christian fighting a Moor, a hacienda owner and more.
 These masks depict characters to be feared, respected but also mocked.

-Dances reenacting history most often contains this kind of mask, the most popular of which is a dance called Moors and Christians.
+Dances reenacting history most often contain this kind of mask, the most popular of which is a dance called Moors and Christians.
 Masks related to this dance vary widely with facial expressions from the serene to the terrifying.
-The dances tell of stories of Christians fighting Muslims, in Spain, France or in the Holy Land.
+The dances tell of stories of Christians fighting Muslims in Spain, France, or the Holy Land.
 Masks depicting the Christians generally have European features, with dark hair and a beard.
 The skin color is white or light pink, with red paint on the cheeks and sometimes other parts of the face.
 In some areas of Guerrero, Puebla and Veracruz, the faces are red, since light skin burns easily in the tropical sun.
-Dancers playing Moors also have European masks, but to distinguish them, they wear large turbans.
+Dancers playing Moors also have European masks, but to distinguish them they wear large turbans.
 In some areas of Guerrero, red faces depict the Moors.
 In many versions, Saint James Matamoros also appears in the drama, distinguished by a more elaborate headdress and a hobby horse fastened to the waist.

 This dance has evolved into several variations to tell stories of other combat such as David vs. Goliath, but the most common alternative relates to the Conquest of Mexico called Dance of the Marquis, Tastoanes or Comanches.
 In general, those playing the Spanish wear masks, while those playing the indigenous do not.
 Cortes is usually portrayed with abundant masses of dark hair and beard due to the historical descriptions of the first Europeans seen by the indigenous.

 European characters appear in pastorelas or Christmas plays, common in central Mexico.
 One central character is Bartolo, a shepherd whose mask is that of a clean-shaven European male.
 Another is a hermit, with a mask of an old man with long beard and hair.

 Dances which parody Europeans, especially rich hacienda owners, are most commonly performed for Carnival.
 One of the most widespread of these is the Chinelos, danced in the State of Morelos.
-In Tlaxcala, for the Dance of the Catrines (Dandies), performers wear masks with pale skin tones, and hold up umbrellas as a petition for rain.
+In Tlaxcala, for the Dance of the Catrines (Dandies) performers wear masks with pale skin tones and hold up umbrellas as a petition for rain.
 Wearing top hats and coats, they also make fun of wealthy landowners.